-The survey was distributed using electoral roll information to households in Fawkham – 211 in total, which excluded empty properties.
+The survey was distributed using electoral roll information to households in Fawkham in 2019 – 211 in total, which excluded empty properties.

 A total of 130 surveys were returned, which represents a very good response rate of 62%.
 Around half the surveys were carried out face-to-face, with the other half completed and returned by post.

 We asked people for three words which they would use to describe Fawkham.

 The most popular words were peaceful, rural and quiet, followed by friendly, beautiful, countryside, green and picturesque.

 The result are shown in the picture below, with the size representing how often the word was used.

 The length of time people have lived here

 It’s interesting to see that many people have lived in Fawkham for a long time.
 The survey showed:

 - the average length of residence is just under 24 years

 - 35% have lived in Fawkham for at least 30 years